 If you and all of your housemates are full-time students, you will be exempt from paying council tax.
 You can apply for an exemption by sending your council a copy of your statement of student status.
 Exact details of how to apply for the exemption will be on your council’s website.
 You can find your local council here.

 Choose an internet package

 Finding the most affordable and effective internet package is important, especially if you intend to spend a lot of time studying at home.
-You can search for the best broadband deals for your area on the Uswitch website here.
+You can search for the best broadband deals for your area on the Uswitch or Compare the market.